mfrachet/acodingdance/blog/building-user-interface-in-react-the-hard-way.md

 ## The React context

 Let's continue talking about the `Radio` components.
-For this exercice, I have imagined an API that would look like:
+For this exercise, I have imagined an API that would look like:

 ```jsx
 const MyComponent = () => {